In recognition of Elder Abuse Awareness Month this June, we're sharing safe banking tips for seniors.

 With the convenience of technology minimizing the need for routine trips into the branch, it has become easier than ever to take care of finances wherever we may be.
 With this advancement, comes a growing issue for older adults that may become susceptible to fraud and financial abuse.

-, most elder financial abuse involves forgery, scams, identity theft, or undue pressure to give someone access to funds or property by coercing them into providing personal information.
+According to the FDIC, most elder financial abuse involves forgery, scams, identity theft, or undue pressure to give someone access to funds or property by coercing them into providing personal information.
+Last year, senior financial abuse cost victims an estimated $2.9 billion as reported by the American Bankers Association.

 The best way to protect seniors from financial abuse is being aware of how to do so.
 The first step for seniors to avoid financial abuse is to be proactive: